 Get yourself a mentor

-A number of junior chambers of commerce have mentoring programs designed to facilitate contacts between business leaders and project developers.
-Local economic development centres and some business leaders' associations offer similar sponsorship programs.
+Futurpreneur Canada and many chambers of commerce have mentoring programs designed to facilitate contacts between business leaders and budding entrepreneurs.
+Local economic development centres and some business leaders' associations offer similar programs.